 6. Ottoe Skipper (Hesperia ottoe)

 The final entry on our list of animals that are endangered and living in Colorado is the Ottoe skipper.
-These butterflies are listed as Endangered, and occupy only a fraction of their historic homeland.
-Ottoe skippers are a strictly grassland species that have suffered greatly from the loss of native habitat.
+These butterflies are listed as Endangered and occupy only a fraction of their historic homeland.
+Ottoe skippers are a strict grassland species that have suffered greatly from the loss of native habitat.
 Also known as a “grass skipper”, Ottoe skippers have golden-orange wings with darker markings along the edges and bodies.
 Females are usually duller, as well as darker, than males.
-Their biggest threats come from loss of native prairie, pesticide use, climate change, and disease.
+Their biggest threats come from the loss of native prairie, pesticide use, climate change, and disease.

 Globally, conservation is more important now than ever before, and Colorado is no exception.
 Colorado is home to an exceptional amount of biodiversity, including butterflies, fish, and bumblebees.
 But, without careful, conscientious conservation, we risk losing many species altogether.
 But, what can you do to help?
 Start by learning more about Colorado’s conservation initiatives, and what residents and visitors alike can do to help preserve this incredible state.
 Remember, even you can make a difference in the health of our planet.

 Summary of 6 Incredible Animals That Are Endangered and Living In Colorado